cairis-platform/cairis/docs/personas.rst

 -  Enter a persona name and select the persona type.

+-  If the persona is grounded in assumption-based data, click on the Assumption-based checkbox.

 -  If you have decided to personalise the persona with a picture, this can be added by clicking on avatar silhouette next to the persona description, and selecting a image to represent the persona.
 Permitted image types are jpg, png, giff, and bmp.